 Whereas DDJ-400 does not have an FX section on either deck, rather, it has a Beat FX Strip that is the situation right beside the mixer, which is at the center of the board.
 This type of design can e found in DJ Controllers belonging to the DJ DJM Mixer series.
 This type of layout allows the DJs to get used to the Beat FX.

-DDJ-SB3 has Auto Loop buttons that only switches between loop on or off.
+DDJ-SB3 has Auto Loop buttons that only switch between loops on or off.
 You also get buttons for loop half and loop double.

 In DDJ-400, you will find Loop In, Loop Out, and Reloop buttons along with the Cue/Loop Call buttons, which also work as loop length buttons.

-Check out this neat video comparison of the DDJ SB3, DDJ400 and the Roland DJ 202 by wearecrossfader.co.uk:
+Video comparison of DDJ SB3, DDJ400, and Roland DJ 202 by wearecrossfader.co.uk: